 Trek to Chilam Dhar; drive to Munsiyari.

-A long day as we descend the valley.
-The trail takes us back down to the bridge at Raragiri from where we climb steeply up through the forest to the Nain Singh Pass (2,790m).
-From the pass we descend on a very steep and rocky trail down to Lilam.
-Just past Lilam we meet the road track for a while and then have a final descent to a side stream and final steep climb for 30 minutes to the roadhead.
+A very long day as we walk back to the road head.
+We start by descending back down to the bridge at Raragiri from where we climb steeply up through the forest to the Nain Singh Pass (2,790m).
+From the pass look out for Himalayan Griffin Vultures and Lammergeyers circling overhead on the thermals.
+We then have a very long and steep descent on a rocky stone step cut trail down to Lilam.
+Just past Lilam we meet the road track for a while and then have a final descent to a side stream and final steep climb for 30 minutes to the road head at Chilim Dhar.
 Our jeeps will meet us here for a final 30 minutes' drive back to our hotel and welcome hot shower in Munsiyari.
-Approximate walk profile: 16km, 8/9 hours walking.
+Approximate walk profile: 18km, 9-10 hours walking.